-These are a few of the reasons why I’m not teaching glass fusing:
+A few of the reasons why I decided not to teach glass fusing:

-- There are so many people already teaching glass fusing, just in about a 30 mile radius of Preston, I know of more than 10 people teaching glass fusing (see paragraph below).
+- There are already many other people teaching glass fusing, just in about a 30-mile radius of Preston, I know of more than 10 people teaching glass fusing (see paragraph below).

-- The health and safety aspect of it also puts me off in this day and age.
-I’m scared of me cutting and handling glass, nevermind students who would be in my care.
+- The health and safety aspect of it puts me off in this day and age and I wouldn’t feel comfortable teaching with glass.

 So, here are just a few of the people I know in the local area / Lancashire that teach glass fusing classes: